siznax/wptools/README.rst

 Python and command-line MediaWiki access for Humans.

 - get an HTML or plain text "extract" (lead or summary)
-- get a representative image, pageimage, thumbnail
+- get a representative image (pageimage, thumb, etc.)
 - get an Infobox as a python dictionary
 - get any/all Wikidata by title
 - get info in any language